-This country-specific Q&A provides an overview to Patent Litigation laws and regulations that may occur in Norway.
+This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Norway.

 What is the forum for the conduct of patent litigation?

 Oslo District Court is the mandatory first instance venue for patent litigation in Norway.